-The alternative: Makeup setting sprays are mists that sit weightlessly on the skin to prevent smudging and control oils, deflect surface shine and keep the skin looking matte.
-Balense skin care’s Balensing Moisture Spritz is a hydrating and calming spritz that delivers instant moisture to thirsty skin, it can be used to hydrate skin at any time during the day or night as well as to set your makeup flawlessly for your next Zoom meeting!
+The alternative: Makeup setting sprays should sit weightlessly on the skin to prevent smudging and control oils, deflect surface shine and keep the skin looking matte.
+We recommend trying the Balense Hyaluronic Acid Mist – a hydrating and calming spritz that delivers instant moisture to thirsty skin, it can be used to hydrate skin at any time during the day or night as well as to set your makeup flawlessly for your next Zoom meeting!

-Sugar waxing is the “old-is-new” trendy way to remove hair cheaply and in the convenience of your own home.
-Sugar wax is made from food substances like toffee and aims to remove hair by the root.
-While this may sound tempting, especially when stuck at home and unable to come in for your laser hair removal appointment, sugar waxing is only effective for specific hair lengths and can cause skin inflammation, bacterial infections and burns on the skin if not performed correctly.
+Sugar waxing is the “old-is-new” way to remove hair with things you already have around the house.
+It is made from food substances like toffee and aims to remove hair by the root.
+While this may sound tempting, especially when stuck at home and unable to come in for your laser hair removal appointment, sugar waxing is only effective for specific hair lengths and can cause skin inflammation, bacterial infections and burns on the skin if performed incorrectly.

 The alternative: As soon as clinics reopen, book in for a complimentary injectables consultation!
 Australian Skin Clinics offers Dermal Fillers for lips to give you a plump, voluminous and natural-looking pout, which can last from four to eight months.
 The simple and safe procedure takes just 30 minutes and is performed by a trained and registered nurse.

 Now that you know the five DIY trends you should NOT try at home, it’s time to take back control of your skin and book a complimentary virtual consultation with one of our highly trained dermal experts.
 We can assist you with your skin concerns, from acne to ageing and anything in between!
 Each consultation takes approximately 20 minutes, all you need is an internet connection and a working camera on your phone or computer!